 Varicose veins can be visible on the legs as well as invisible underneath the surface of the skin.
 They can produce almost no symptoms at all, or be extremely painful.
 And they can be nothing to worry about, or a serious medical concern.
 So can varicose veins be dangerous?
 Yes—though the only way to get a definitive, trustworthy answer is to come in for an appointment as soon as possible.
 We have over a dozen board-certified, nationally accredited Metro Vein Centers vein specialists across three states, and we’ll be able to explain the best next steps for your legs.

-Insurance, including Medicare and Medicaid, will often cover varicose vein treatment that is medically necessary.
+We accept over 200 insurance plans, and over 97% of our vein treatments are covered by insurance!
 At your MVC, we’ll work to determine the optimal treatment plan for you after your initial consultation.

 Don’t wait, because the veins in your legs may be a warning sign.
 Get them looked at as soon as possible!